hackcheckio/Hackcheck-Private-API/README.md

 * /api/v2/lookup/ - Perform query searches

 ### Authentication
-Our private API is only accessible to those who purchase a _developer_ plan at https://hackcheck.io To authenticate a request on our API you need two things
+Our private API is only accessible to those who purchase a _developer_ plan at [hackcheck.io](https://hackcheck.io) To authenticate a request on our API you need two things
 - API key
 - whitelisted IP address

-[go](http://stackoverflow.com){:target="_blank" rel="noopener"}
-Once you purchase a developer plan you can navigate to https://hackcheck.io/profile{:target="_blank"}, there you will be able to copy your `API key` and authorize whichever IP address you want.
+Once you purchase a developer plan you can navigate to your [profile](https://hackcheck.io/profile), there you will be able to copy your `API key` and authorize whichever IP address you want.

 ### /api/v2/lookup/
 This endpoint is used to perform various queries against our database to get the information you're looking for.